Zelenskyy urges 'maximum' sanctions on Russia in Davos talk

 For the attendees, there's much to tackle amid soaring food and fuel prices, Russia’s war in Ukraine, climate change, inequality and persistent health crises.
 But it’s hard to predict if the high-minded discussions will yield substantial announcements that make headway on the world’s most pressing challenges.

-Zelenskyy, who received a standing ovation after this remarks, reiterated that Russia was blocking critical food supplies, such as wheat and sunflower oil, from leaving its ports and stealing some.
+Zelenskyy, who received a standing ovation after this remarks, reiterated that Russia was blocking critical food supplies, such as wheat and sunflower oil, from leaving its ports.

 Ukraine, along with Russia, is a major exporter of wheat, barley and sunflower oil, and the interruption of those supplies is threatening food insecurity in countries in Africa, the Middle East and parts of Asia that rely on those affordable supplies.

-The head of the U.N.’s World Food Program called for Ukraine's ports to reopen, saying the region’s farmers “grow enough food to feed 400 million people.”
+The head of the U.N.’s World Food Program said in a panel that “the failure to open the ports is a declaration of war on global food systems.”
+He told The Associated Press that the region’s farmers “grow enough food to feed 400 million people.”

-If such supplies remain off the market, the world could face a food availability problem in the next 10 to 12 months, and “that is going to be hell on earth,” WFP Executive Director David Beasley told The Associated Press.
+If such supplies remain off the market, the world could face a food availability problem in the next 10 to 12 months, and “that is going to be hell on earth,” WFP Executive Director David Beasley told the AP in an interview.

 Beasley called on the world’s top mega-billionaires to aid efforts to prevent hunger: “The world is in real serious trouble.
 This is not rhetoric and B.S.
 Step up now, because the world needs you.”

-Besides Zelenskyy's speech, there’s also a sizable Ukrainian government delegation attending in person, making their case for more Western support in the country’s fight against Russia.
+Besides Zelenskyy's speech, a sizable Ukrainian government delegation is attending in person, making their case for more Western support in the country’s fight against Russia.

+Kyiv Mayor Vitali Klitschko pointed to the audience during a panel with his brother, Wladimir, and said, “We are defending you personally.”

+“We are fighting, first of all, for values” and to be part of the democratic world, Vitali Klitschko said.
+“And right now everyone has to be proactive because we pay for that — the biggest prize, human lives every day.”

 AP reporters Kelvin Chan and Peter Prengaman contributed from Davos.